It is legal to breastfeed in public in the United Kingdom? This section explains the rules for breastfeeding a baby in public or at work.

-These service providers must not victimize or harass any woman who chooses to breastfeed.
-For example: A shop owner cannot refuse to serve you or ask you to stop breastfeeding.
+Note: Service providers must not victimize or harass any woman who chooses to breastfeed a baby.
+Thus, a shop owner cannot refuse to serve you or ask you to stop breastfeeding.

 Protection for breastfeeders stretches to all hotels, restaurants, shops, and hospitals.
-They are even protected in petrol stations, cinemas, and theatres.
+The same also applies to petrol stations, cinemas, and theatres.

 The law does not consent to time off work for breastfeeding.
 But, all workers have some employee employment rights.
 As such, you can ask your employer whether they will agree to flexible working hours.

-Employers who provide services to the public are also responsible for the actions of their employees.
+Employers who provide services to the public are also responsible for the actions of all their staff and employees.
 But, employers do not need to provide milk expressing and storing facilities.
-They can choose to provide them as a matter of good practice.
+Even so, they can choose to provide them as a matter of good practice.

-Employers must protect the health and safety of any employee who is breastfeeding on their return to work.
+Note: Employers must protect the health and safety of any employee who is breastfeeding on a return to work.

-Further and higher education bodies must not discriminate a student who is breastfeeding.
+Further and higher education bodies must not discriminate against any student who is breastfeeding.
 Students who breastfeed should not be victimized, harassed, or excluded from education, for doing so.
 Educational facilities must not exclude breastfeeding students from any regular facilities, benefits, or services.